Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Application to the finite derived algebraic cobordism of perfectoid algebras

 \subsection{Excisive approximation of augmented algebras}

-The $\infty$-category of excisive approximation of augmented $V$-algebras is expressed as follows: \begin{proposition} Let $V$ be a unital commutative algebra.
-Then one has the following: \begin{enumerate} \item For any augmented $V$-algebra $R$, the unit $P^1( R) \to V \oplus L_{R/V} $ is a weak equivalence in $P^1(\CAlg_{V//V})$. \item Let $A$ be a commutative $V$-algebra.
-Given a square-zero extension
+The excisive approximation of the category of augmented $V$-algebras is described as follows: \begin{proposition} Let $V$ be a unital commutative algebra.
+Then the following hold: \begin{enumerate} \item For any augmented $V$-algebra $R$, the unit